-This ((section)) rule provides examples that identify a number of facts and then state a conclusion.
+(c) Examples.
+This rule ((provides)) contains examples that identify a number of facts and then state a conclusion.
 These examples should be used only as a general guide.
 The tax results of other situations must be determined after a review of all of the facts and circumstances.

-(2) Who is required to file the annual survey?
+(2) ((Who is required to file the annual survey?
 The following persons must file a complete annual survey:

-(a) ((A person)) Every taxpayer claiming the business and occupation (B&O) tax credit provided by RCW 82.04.4452 for engaging in qualified research and development.
+(a) Every taxpayer claiming the business and occupation (B&O) tax credit provided by RCW 82.04.4452 for engaging in qualified research and development.
 A separate annual survey must be filed for each tax reporting account.
 If the person has assigned its entire B&O tax credit provided by RCW 82.04.4452 to another person, the assignor is not required to file an annual survey.
 In such an instance, the assignee of the B&O tax credit is required to file an annual survey.
 If the person has assigned a portion of its B&O tax credit to another person, both the assignor and the assignee are required to file an annual survey.
-Refer to WAC 458-20-24003 (Tax incentives for high technology businesses) for more specific information ((about this tax adjustment)).
+Refer to WAC 458-20-24003 (Tax incentives for high technology businesses) for more specific information.

-(b) ((A recipient of)) Every taxpayer receiving a deferral of taxes under chapter 82.60 RCW for sales and use taxes on an eligible investment project in high unemployment counties, except as provided in (((f))) (g) of this subsection.
-Refer to WAC 458-20-24001 (Sales and use tax deferral-Manufacturing and research/development activities in high unemployment counties-Applications filed after June 30, 2010) for more specific information about this tax adjustment.
+(b) Every taxpayer receiving a deferral of taxes under chapter 82.60 RCW for sales and use taxes on an eligible investment project in high unemployment counties, except as provided in (g) of this subsection.
+Refer to WAC 458-20-24001 (Sales and use tax deferral-Manufac-turing and research/development activities in high unemployment counties-Applications filed after June 30, 2010) for more specific information about this tax adjustment.

-(c) ((A recipient of)) Every taxpayer receiving a deferral of taxes under chapter 82.63 RCW for sales and use taxes on an eligible investment project in high technology, except as provided in (g) of this subsection.
+(c) Every taxpayer receiving a deferral of taxes under chapter 82.63 RCW for sales and use taxes on an eligible investment project in high technology, except as provided in (g) of this subsection.
 Refer to WAC 458-20-24003 (Tax incentives for high technology businesses) for more specific information about this tax adjustment.

-(d) ((A recipient of)) Every taxpayer receiving a deferral of taxes under chapter 82.74 RCW for sales and use taxes on eligible investment project in certain agricultural or cold storage facilities, except as provided in (g) of this subsection.
+(d) Every taxpayer receiving a deferral of taxes under chapter 82.74 RCW for sales and use taxes on eligible investment project in certain agricultural or cold storage facilities, except as provided in (g) of this subsection.

-(e) ((A recipient of)) Every taxpayer receiving a deferral of taxes under chapter 82.75 RCW for sales and use taxes on an eligible investment project in biotechnology products, except as provided in (g) of this subsection.
+(e) Every taxpayer receiving a deferral of taxes under chapter 82.75 RCW for sales and use taxes on an eligible investment project in biotechnology products, except as provided in (g) of this subsection.

-(f) ((A recipient of)) Every taxpayer receiving a deferral of taxes under chapter 82.82 RCW for sales and use taxes on a corporate headquarters, except as provided in (((f))) (g) of this subsection (2).
+(f) Every taxpayer receiving a deferral of taxes under chapter 82.82 RCW for sales and use taxes on a corporate headquarters, except as provided in (g) of this subsection (2).